Self-regulating Prompts: Foundational Model Adaptation without Forgetting: Experiments

 \textbf{Embedding consistency loss ablation:} In Table \ref{table:matching_loss_ablations}, we ablate on the choice of matching loss metric used in our proposed feature level $\mathcal{L_{\text{SCL}}}$ loss constraints.
 For simplicity, we only incorporate $\mathcal{L_{\text{SCL-image}}}$ and $\mathcal{L_{\text{SCL-text}}}$ on top of the IVLP baseline.
 Generally, distance-based matching metrics outperform the cosine similarity metric in terms of generalization as they impose a much harder constraint.
 Overall, the $L1$ matching metric provides the highest HM.

 \textbf{Prompt ensembling:} Table \ref{tab:ablations_on_ensembling} shows ablation on various prompt ensembling techniques.
 Using equal weights for prompts reduces base class results as initial epoch prompts are not mature enough.
 In contrast, our proposed Gaussian weighted prompt aggregation results in the highest performance.
-Detailed ablation experiments for other hyper-parameters are provided in Appendix \ref{appendix:additional_ablation}.
+Detailed ablation experiments for other hyper-parameters are provided in Appendix \ref{appendix:additional_ablation}. \textbf{{Training and inference compute cost analysis:}} In Table \ref{tab_appendix:compute_analysis}, we show the compute cost analysis of our approach and compare it with other prompting methods.
+PromptSRC's overall training GFLOPs are only 0.13x higher than baseline IVLP, while it maintains the same GFLOPs and throughput during inference.
+Pre-trained CLIP textual features are pre-computed and a single additional forward pass is required through image encoder to compute pre-trained CLIP visual features for our mutual agreement maximization technique.
+Training time of PromptSRC is 9.3\% longer than IVLP which is significantly lower than CoCoOp.
+We use 4 vision and text prompts similar to the IVLP.

+\textbf{Prompt Length:} Fig. \ref{fig:ctx_templates_ablation} (right) shows the effect of prompt token length on the harmonic mean.
+Overall, the performance increases as prompt length increases.
+Using 4 vision-language prompts provides the highest harmonic mean.

+\textbf{No. of templates in textual diversity:} In Fig. \ref{fig:ctx_templates_ablation} (left), we ablate on the number of text prompt templates for textual diversity.
+We note that increasing the number of textual templates for textual diversity generally increases the performance.
+This suggests that adding textual diversity using multiple templates for pre-trained features provides more rich supervision for the learned prompted features.